 Menstrual cramps can be a serious issue for many women.
 The American Academy of Family Physicians state that up to 20% of women suffer from cramping that’s so painful it interferes with their day-to-day life.

 Period pain (also referred to as ‘dysmenorrhea’) is the most commonly reported menstrual disorder, with pain lasting an average of one or two days a month.

 Luckily there are things that can help, including herbal teas.
-Below we’ve compiled a list of the seven best teas to alleviate menstrual cramps:
+Below we’ve compiled a list of the 10 best teas for menstrual cramps:

 1. Green Tea